Chrysotile (Photo credit: Wikipedia)

 Mesothelioma is a type of lung cancer linked to asbestos exposure.
 It has a very poor prognosis (outlook) and most people diagnosed as having it are likely to die from it, either directly or from the effect it has on their other vital organs.
 It affects the cells lining the lung area as well as the chest cavity and promotes the growth of tumors in these areas, some of which (though not necessarily all) may be cancerous.

 For some people, it takes only a single exposure to asbestos to develop mesothelioma, while others are exposed to it for many years before being affected.
 And it can take many years for mesothelioma to develop – as long as 20 years between exposure and development of the illness.
 It is this illness that means that construction or building workers must assess whether asbestos is present before they begin any remodeling or destruction of an existing building.
+You can find help on mesothelioma on this site.

 In order to determine if asbestos is present in a given location the materials have to be tested.
 They are collected and then sent to a laboratory for the testing to be completed.
 If the tests are positive then measures are taken to secure the area until the removal or encapsulation process can be implemented and completed.
 For many people, knowing where to look for asbestos is very important too.
 In older homes you may not even realize it is a factor to be concerned about.